 The new cybercrime center inaugurated at Microsoft’s Redmond campus boasts of world-class laboratory housing a seasoned team of cybercrime investigators engaged in tracking cyber crimes across, trying to stay a move or two ahead of the world’s most odious Internet criminals in an effort to make the web a safer place for all.

 According to Microsoft, the center is equipped with latest technologies that allow the team to visualize and identify global cyber threats developing in real-time, including Site Print, which allows the mapping of online organized crime networks.
-PhotoDNA, a leading anti-child-pornography technology; cyber forensics, a new investigative capability that detects global cybercrime, including online fraud and identity theft; and cyber threat intelligence from Microsoft’s botnet takedown operations.
+PhotoDNA, a leading anti-child-pornography technology; cyber forensics, a new investigative capability that detects global cybercrime, including online fraud and Online Identity Theft; and cyber threat intelligence from Microsoft’s botnet takedown operations.

 The Cybercrime Center also includes a separate location for its partners like the security experts from different corners of the world and working in collaboration with Microsoft.